-Official Microsoft Office Compatibility
+Official Microsoft Office for iPad

-The iPad is capable of opening Pages, Numbers, and Keynote documents created on a Mac; opening Word, Excel, and PowerPoint documents created on a Mac or Windows PC; and opening PDF files and saving files in PDF format as well.
+Without Microsoft Office for iPad installed, but with Apple's iWork apps installed, the iPad is capable of opening Pages, Numbers, and Keynote documents created on a Mac; opening Word, Excel, and PowerPoint documents created on a Mac or Windows PC; and opening PDF files and saving files in PDF format as well.

 Originally only Pages supported saving documents in Word format, but Numbers and Keynote did not support saving documents in Excel or PowerPoint, respectively.
 Thankfully, this subsequently has changed and Numbers and Keynote now both can save files in the equivalent Microsoft format.

 Apple's original marketing copy officially heralded that the Pages, Numbers, and Keynote applications "work well with others" and documents could "easily" be shared.

 More recent Apple marketing copy shamelessly declares that these apps "now work even better with Microsoft Word, Excel and PowerPoint.
 So you can take a Microsoft Office document from your Mac or PC, import it to your iOS device, and keep the workflow flowing."

 This marketing copy is followed by extensive lists of features that are supported, "partially" supported, and not supported for Word to Pages, Excel to Numbers, and PowerPoint to Keynote.